Jamie12341324/project1/README.md

 I can reserve my spot at a cinema to watch a film
 4. As a monster film maker I want to know about the stats of different monsters so I can promote my film and write accurate books
+# These are my orignal acceptance criteria and tasks
 # Acceptance criteria
 1. The shop page displays a list of testimonials
 2. The shop page displays a star rating